Tiquanny Williams: Club career

+Following his departure from A.D.
+Ovarense, Williams returned to his former club United Old Road Jets and quickly re-established himself as the league’s top scorer.

+In January 2025, he signed for the Kosovoan club Trepça.
+His debut came on the 16 January 2025 in a friendly against Ramiz Sadiku.
+The deal was initially for two and a half season and made Williams the first player from Saint Kitts and Nevis to sign for a professional club in Eastern Europe.

 International career

 Williams made five appearances for Saint Kitts and Nevis in the 2018 CONCACAF U-20 Championship.
 In October 2018 he represented the under-20 team again in the Youth International Series hosted by the Barbados Football Association.
 He scored his team's second goal in an eventual 2–2 draw with the hosts in the opening match of the tournament.

 He made his senior international debut on 8 June 2021 in a 2022 FIFA World Cup qualification match against Trinidad and Tobago.